lazywinadmin/lazywinadmin.github.io/_posts/2017/2017-06-14-Remove_PSObject_Property.md

 ---
 layout: single
 title: "Remove a PowerShell Object property"
-excerpt: "Quick post on how to remove a property from a Powershell Object"
+excerpt: "In this article we'll see how to remove a property from a Powershell Object"
 permalink:
 tags:
   - powershell